 This is a side X-ray view of the neck.
 Notice the normal forward curve of the neck.
-Also notice how each of the disc spaces (the black spaces between the white vertebrae) are thick and even.
-These healthy discs and curve help absorb shock protecting the vital nerve system which the spine protects.
+Also, notice how each of the disc spaces (the black spaces between the white vertebrae) are thick and even.
+These healthy discs and curves helps absorb shock protecting the vital nerve system which the spine protects.
 Think about it, which absorbs shock better, a straight rod or a spring?
-Notice how the front portions (right on the X-ray) of each of the vertebrae are fairly square with clear and well defined borders indicating little wear and tear.
-Research has indicated that correct shape or posture in the cervical, thoracic and lumbar spines are essential for a proper functioning nerve system.
+Notice how the front portions (right on the X-ray) of each of the vertebrae are fairly square with clear and well-defined borders indicating little wear and tear.
+Research has indicated that correct shape or posture in the cervical, thoracic and lumbar spines are essential for a properly functioning nerve system.

 Phase One Subluxation Degeneration

 This phase is characterized by a loss or change in the normal curve in the spine.
 In this example, you can see that the normal forward curve is lost and has formed a reverse curve.
 The disc spaces have also begun to exhibit a slight change in shape.
 One good point is that the bodies of each of the vertebrae (the square part in front) still exhibits clean, clear borders.
 Individual segmental motion may be abnormal, though the overall range of motion probably is not affected.
 Often, no pain is associated with this phase, yet the effects of the vertebral subluxation process are clearly evident.
 Chiropractic care helps balance nerve system function, helping the body restore the spine to near normal structure and function.